Here’s Your Chicago Bears Guide For Home Games

 There are two different ways to get to Soldier Field using public transportation.

-From downtown, the stadium is easy to get to using the CTA lines.
-All three of the Red, Green and Orange lines go through Roosevelt Station, which is just under a mile walk to the entrance of Soldier Field.
-There is also the CTA bus route No. 130 that goes from downtown METRA stations to Soldier Field.
+The stadium is easy to reach from downtown using the CTA lines.
+All three of the Red, Green, and Orange lines go through Roosevelt Station, which is just under a mile away from the entrance of Soldier Field.
+The CTA bus route No. 130 also goes from downtown METRA stations to Soldier Field.

 Speaking of METRA, that is the best way to get from the South Side or the South suburbs.
 The closest METRA station to Soldier Field is the 18th Street station.